chaseruskin/verb/README.md

 Vertex is a simulation-based functional verification framework for digital hardware designs.

-Vertex leverages _file I/O_ and _software programming languages_ to verify hardware designs in their native hardware description language.
+Vertex leverages _file I/O_ and _software programming languages_ to simulate hardware designs in their native hardware description language.

 Verifying hardware with Vertex is separated into 3 steps: